OGRECave/ogre-next/Docs/src/manual/hlms.md

 ![](hlms_hash.svg)

-Later on during rendering, at the start each render pass, a similar process is done, which ends up generating a [pass hash](#9.6.1.preparePassHash|outline) instead of a renderable hash.
+Later on during rendering, at the start of each render pass, a similar process is done, which ends up generating a [pass hash](#9.6.1.preparePassHash|outline) instead of a renderable hash.
 Pass data stores settings like number of shadow casting lights, number